 If the manual indicates oil changes every 3,000 miles or three months using synthetic blend oil, then consider it the holy grail.
 In fact, if you only use your car for shorter trips, you might need to change the oil more often than 3,000 miles.

 But in newer cars with full synthetic motor oils, the oil change interval is usually longer than 5,000 miles.
 In fact, some vehicles can go for as long as 10,000 to 12,000 miles before needing an oil change, but this also depends on how you drive your vehicle.The golden rule is this: if you can’t remember the last time you had an oil change, it’s probably time to change it.

-Valvoline is a trusted name in automotive products and lubricants, and the High Mileage with MaxLife Technology motor oil delivers on all fronts.
+Valvoline is a trusted name in automotive products and lubricants, and the High Mileage with MaxLife Technology motor oil will deliver outstanding engine performance.
 It combines exceptional performance and an affordable price to help extend the life of your car’s engine.